-The goal of STPA, in contrast, is to identify hazardous behaviors so they can be eliminated or controlled in the system design, which results in identifying behavioral (functional but not necessarily probabilistic) safety requirements for the various system components, including the software and human operators.
+The goal of the STPA analysis is to identify hazardous behaviors so they can be eliminated or controlled in the system design, which results in identifying behavioral (functional but not necessarily probabilistic) safety requirements for the various system components, including the software and human operators.

 For example, one problem we identified is that the BSCU receives brake pedal commands from both pilots, but the pilots never receive any feedback about what the other pilot is doing.
 This feedback is important not only for manual braking (pilots may both assume the other is controlling the pedal), but also because if either pilot touches the pedal when Autobrake is active, it will automatically disarm the Autobrake system.
-Because this behavior is not considered a fault, ARP 4761 does not require that it is annunciated or require alerting the crew that Autobrake has been deactivated.
+A failure or fault oriented process that does not include analyzing pilot contributions to accidents would not require alerting the crew that Autobrake has been deactivated.